-A/V + 기는 하지만 is used by speakers to express different views on something.
+A/V + 기는 하지만 is used by speakers to express differing views or contrast regarding something.

 It is equivalent to saying “but” in English.

-Note : The speaker recognises the first clause of the content but wants to express a different opinion in the latter half.
+Note: The speaker acknowledges the content of the first clause but wants to express a different opinion in the second clause.

-It is used with both Adjectives and Verbs.
+It can be used with both adjectives and verbs.

-There are three ways to use this grammar pattern in different tenses.
+There are three ways to use this grammar pattern depending on the tense:

 Rule to conjugate :